pouchdb/pouchdb/docs/asf.md

 PouchDB:
 PouchDB depends directly on the following other projects.
-An automated licensing scean has revealed the following set of licenses in the dependency tree:
+An automated licensing scan has revealed the following set of licenses in the dependency tree:

 TODO ADD DEPS AND LICENSE SCAN